alpaca wool cruelty.jpeg

 cute baby alpaca.jpg

-Hurting non-humans hurts humans.
+Hurting our fellow animals also hurts us humans.

 Many of us feel a sense of love and appreciation for animals, and would struggle and feel immense turmoil if we were made to hurt or kill an alpaca.
 Yet, we pay for wool that means someone must do these exact things on our behalf.